TermuxArch/TermuxArch/README.md

 File `setupTermuxArch` downloads as files `setupTermuxArch.[bin,\ \(1\),\ \(2\),etc...]`' through Internet browsers into Android Downloads on smartphone and Arch Linux in Termux PRoot can be installed directly from this file in Android with this command `bash ~/storage/downloads/setupTermuxArch.bin` and similar which may also check whether there is a newer version automatically since the time it was downloaded.
 If there is a newer version, this file will self update.
 If this updating process went smoothly, this file will restart the process that was initially initiated by the user.

-These files `setupTermuxArch[.{bash,sh}]` will NOT selfupdate to the most recent version published if they are used inside their git repository;  You can use either command `git pull && git submodule update --init --remote --recursive` and `pullTermuxArchSubmodules.bash` to update to the newest version published.
+These files `setupTermuxArch[.{bash,sh}]` will NOT selfupdate to the most recent version published if they are used inside their git repository;  You can use either command `git pull && git submodule update --init --remote --recursive` and `pullTermuxArchmods.bash` to update to the newest version published.

 #### Many very hardy thank yous to contributors who are helping and have worked very hard to make this open source resource better!
 Please accept a wholehearted THANK YOU, and please [enjoy using this open source product!](https://github.com/TermuxArch/)